 The Risk & Conduct Review Committee is a standing committee of the Board whose primary functions are to assist the Board of Directors with oversight of the management of risk enterprise-wide, and of the risk management function to ensure that management has in place policies, processes and controls designed to identify and effectively manage the significant risks to which the Company is exposed and has sufficient capital to underpin those risks.
 The committee regularly monitors that the risk profile is within the agreed risk appetite of the Company and that the Company's capital position is in compliance with regulatory capital requirements, and recommends to the Board for approval, and monitors, the specific risk limits allocated to the businesses and the annual Capital Plan.
-The Committee meets with senior business and functional leaders who have first-hand knowledge of risks and the risk management programs, oversees the effectiveness of the risk management function, and obtains reports from internal audit on the effectiveness of risk controls within the business and risk function.
-The committee also oversees risk management activities of our subsidiaries and risk posed to the Company through its joint venture arrangements.
-It reviews and approves all risk management programs to other Board committees, the Risk & Conduct Review Committee is tasked with providing the Board with an integrated view of oversight of all risk management programs across all Board committees.
+The Committee meets with senior business and functional leaders who have first-hand knowledge of risks and the risk management programs, oversees the effectiveness of the risk management function, and obtains reports from internal audit on the effectiveness of risk controls within the business and reviews compliance with those policies.
+In addition, where the Board has allocated oversight of specific risk management programs to other Board committees, the Risk & Conduct Review Committee is tasked with providing the Board with an integrated view of oversight of all risk management programs across all Board committees.
 The committee also oversees compliance with legal and regulatory requirements and the identification and management of compliance risk.